February 1977 Israeli Labor Party leadership election

 The February 1977 Israeli Labor Party leadership election was held on 23 February 1977.
-It saw Yitzhak Rabin re-elected as the party's leader.
+It saw the delegates to the party's convention reelect Yitzhak Rabin as the party's leader.
 Rabin defeated Shimon Peres.
 It was the second of four leadership contests in which Rabin and Peres faced each other (after the 1974 and followed by the 1980, and 1992 leadership elections).

-It had been anticipated that the winner of this leadership election would lead the Israeli Labor Party into the 1977 Knesset election.
-However, Rabin ultimately announced his resignation before this election, and Peres was instead selected in an April vote held by the Israeli Labor Party's Central Committee to lead the party into that election.
+It had been anticipated that the winner of this leadership election would lead the Israeli Labor Party into the May 17 1977 Knesset election.
+However, Rabin ultimately announced his resignation before the Knesset election, and Peres was instead selected in an April vote held by the Israeli Labor Party's Central Committee to lead the party into that election.